 Add some water into the condensate pump

-This is an approach to check if your condensate pump is working properly.
+It is an approach to check if your condensate pump is working appropriately.
 If it manages to pump the poured water, then it’s all clear and working.
-If it fails to pump the water, then there must be a mechanical failure in the condensate pump.
+If it fails to pump the water, there must be a mechanical failure in the condensate pump.

 Water Leaking from Furnace When Heat is On – Conclusion

-You’re therefore recommended to conduct a maintenance schedule with an HVAC technician to help repair the furnace and keep it in a good shape.
+Therefore, it would help to conduct a maintenance schedule with an HVAC technician to help repair the furnace and keep it in good shape.
 Remember to contact the repair experts as soon as possible to prevent water damage across your home.